adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Rename graphscope to graphname on get-graphuriinfo
+* Allow id to be emitted for new-graphobject
 * Add request builder in sdk and in this module
 * Add Uri support to get-graphtype, new-graphmethodparameterobject
 * Fix memberdata aspect of member